d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

+  The minor mode `sweeprolog-electric-layout-mode' adjusts whitespace around point automatically as you type:

+  Command: sweeprolog-electric-layout-mode
+        Toggle automatic whitespace adjustment according to SWI-Prolog conventions.

-  The minor mode `sweeprolog-electric-layout-mode' adjusts whitespace around point automatically as you type.
-It works by examining the context of point whenever a character is inserted in the current buffer, and applying the following layout rules:
+  It works by examining the context of point whenever a character is inserted in the current buffer, and applying the following layout
+  rules:

   `PlDoc' Comments
         Insert two consecutive spaces after the `%!' or `%%' starting a